thoth-station/solver/README.rst

-- in the example above, package ``tensorflow`` in any release with analysis of its all dependencies (direct and indirect ones) with additional information from Python ecosystem needed for a Python resolver to perform the actual ``TensorFlow`` installation.
+- in the example above, package ``tensorflow`` in any release with analysis of its all dependencies (direct and indirect ones) with additional information from Python ecosystem needed for a Python resolver to perform the actual ``tensorflow`` resolution.

 The tool also allows specifying custom Python package indexes which conform to `PEP-503 <https://www.python.org/dev/peps/pep-0503/>`__ - see the ``--index`` option for analyzing your custom Python packages provided by your repositories.

+It is also possible to restrict version using standard Python version range specifiers and/or limit the output just to direct dependencies.

 Produced output
 ===============

-This tool (unless ``--no-transitive`` is specified) analyzes recursively all the dependencies of the desired project.
+This tool (unless ``--no-transitive`` is specified) analyzes recursively all the dependencies of the desired package inside specific environment.
 Dependencies to be analyzed can be defined in similar to ``requirements.txt`` file or as a string in a form of:

 .. code-block:: console